kapilVetrivel/Screenshot_Service/README.md

+My first attempt at vibecoding a windows app.

 # Screenshot Service

 A Windows application that runs in the background and allows you to take screenshots using the F12 hotkey.
 The application appears as a system tray icon and provides options for both full-screen and cropped screenshots.